Inducing Character-level Structure in Subword-based Language Models with Type-level Interchange Intervention Training: Character-level Interventions

 \subsection{Handling Out-of-Vocab Items}

-On its own, the above procedure does not provide a solution for vocabulary items that are not seen in training.
-However, the interpretable character representations learned with Type-level IIT provide a natural way to resolve this problem.
+On its own, the above procedure does not provide a way to generalize to input tokens unseen in training.
+However, the interpretable character representations learned with Type-level IIT provide a natural solution.
 Figure~\ref{fig:iit-ood-vocab} summarizes our approach.
-We first extract the 16d character representations from a set of vocabulary items seen in training and compute an averaged 16d representation per character.
-Given a subword token unseen in training, we substitute the unseen token with a sequence of seen tokens.
-We then populate each position with an averaged representation of each character in the unseen vocab.
-We show experimentally (Section~\ref{sec:experiments}) that this leads our models to quite robustly manipulate the characters inside novel words.
+We first extract the 16d character representations from a set of training subword tokens and compute an averaged representation per character.
+Given an unseen subword token, we substitute the unseen token with seen tokens and populate representations of seen tokens with the averaged representation of each character in the unseen token.
+We show experimentally (Section~\ref{sec:experiments}) that this method leads to robust character manipulations over novel words.